Prince Naruhito and Princess Masako To Represent Tokyo Olympic Bid Campaign?

 So, it is to be supposed that the little princess would love to see her parents represent Tokyo’s Olympic bid campaign, and would love it even more to see them succeed – which might mean that she could perform official duties as a member of the imperial family for the very first time, together with her parents, at the Olympic Games 2016 in Tokyo.Filed under Japanese Royals

-Tagged Crown Prince Naruhito, Crown Princess Masako, Olympic Games, Princess Aiko, Sport.
+Tagged Crown Prince Naruhito of Japan, Crown Princess Masako of Japan, Olympic Games, Princess Aiko of Japan, Sport.